acesinc/docker-druid/README.md

 You can now use docker-compose to run the druid cluster.
 To do so, you can run the following steps.

+## Getting Started
+Getting up and running with our druid cluster using docking is pretty easy.
+### Install Docker
+If you haven't already, you need to install Docker.
+You can find a quick guide [here](https://github.com/druid-io/docker-druid/blob/master/docker-install.md).

+### Make sure boot2docker is running
+I'm using boot2docker on OS X, so we wante to make sure it is running before trying to start our druid cluster.
+Do the following:

+	boot2docker up
+	eval "$(boot2docker shellinit)"

+### Now start our druid cluster

     git clone git@github.com:andrewserff/docker-druid.git
     cd docker-druid
     docker-compose up